 D346-001 Tanned Hides (SF172) Exhibit of a wild animal hide properly processed by the member.
 No requirement as to mounting but must meet the size requirement listed under General Rules.
-MUST include the animal's name and the following: information about the 4-H member's personal field experiences, study, or observations that relate to the exhibit.
+Include the animal's name and the following: information about the exhibitor's personal field experiences, study, or observations that relate to the exhibit.